cyspath/thunderbird/README.md

 ### Animation/Graphics

 * No game engine was used.
 Explosion uses custom animation by snapshotting various frames of a sprite sheet in the Explosion class.
-* Images were edited on Gimp2 and stored in Cloudinar.
+* Images were edited on Gimp2 and stored in Cloudinary.

 ### Additional Details